Table of Contents

 In Golang, we use the error type to handle errors.
 This allows us to gracefully handle errors and provide meaningful error messages to the user.

-You can see from the examples above, it's not only important to check the error from the API, its also important handle JSON parsing errors and the request itself.
+You can see from the examples above, it's not only important to check the error from the API, it's also important to handle JSON parsing errors and the request itself.

 Best Practices using Golang SDK